Polymer/old-docs-site/app/2.0/docs/tools/glossary.md

 In the context of the Polymer data system, a dependency is a piece of data that an observer, computed property or computed binding depends on.

-## dependency variant
+## dependency variants
-Polymer dependencies vary based on the version of Polymer in which you are implementing your application or element.
-In the context of Polymer tools, a variant is a version of your app that is built using a specific version of Polymer.
+Polymer dependencies vary based on the version of Polymer in which you are implementing your element.
+In the context of Polymer tools, a variant is a version of your element that is built using a specific version of Polymer.

+Variants are useful for testing elements against different versions of Polymer, where [`bower.json`](#bower-json) would normally only let you install and test against one version

-If you run `polymer install --variants`, the `polymer install` tool creates separate builds for your app or element using the versions of Polymer you specify.
+If you run `polymer install --variants`, the `polymer install` tool creates separate builds for your element using the versions of Polymer you specify.
 You can use the [Polymer development server](#polyserve) to test these variants.

 ## dynamic dependency
 A dynamic dependency is a dependency that is imported at runtime, using a mechanism such as `importHref`.
 Compare [static dependency](#static-dependency).